folbricht/desync/README.md

 - Built-in HTTP(S) index server to read/write indexes
 - Reflinking matching blocks (rather than copying) from seed files if supported by the filesystem (currently only Btrfs and XFS)

+## Terminology

+The documentation below uses terms that may not be clear to readers not already familiar with casync.

+- **chunk** - A chunk is a section of data from a file.
+Typically it's between 16kB and 256kB.
+Chunks are identified by the SHA512-256 checksum of their uncompressed data.
+Files are split into several chunks with the `make` command which tries to find chunk boundaries intelligently using the algorithm outlined in this [blog post](http://0pointer.net/blog/casync-a-tool-for-distributing-file-system-images.html).
+By default, chunks are stored as files compressed with [zstd](https://github.com/facebook/zstd) and extension `.cacnk`.
+- **chunk store** - Location, either local or remote that stores chunks.
+In its most basic form, a chunk store can be a local directory, containing chunk files named after the checksum of the chunk.
+Other protocols like HTTP, S3, SFTP and SSH are available as well.
+- **index** - Indexes are data structures containing references to chunks and their location within a file.
+An index is a small representation of a much larger file.
+Given an index and a chunk store, it's possible to re-assemble the large file or make it available via a FUSE mount.
+Indexes are produced during chunking operations such as the `create` command.
+The most common file extension for an index is `.caibx`.
+When catar archives are chunked, the extension `.caidx` is used instead.
+- **index store** - Index stores are used to keep index files.
+It could simply be a local directory, or accessed over SFTP, S3 or HTTP.
+- **catar** - Archives of directory trees, similar to what is produced by the `tar` command.
+These commonly have the `.catar` extension.
+- **caidx** - Index file of a chunked catar.
+- **caibx** - Index of a chunked regular blob.

 ## Parallel chunking

 One of the significant differences to casync is that desync attempts to make chunking faster by utilizing more CPU resources, chunking data in parallel.
 Depending on the chosen degree of concurrency, the file is split into N equal parts and each part is chunked independently.
 While the chunking of each part is ongoing, part1 is trying to align with part2, and part3 is trying to align with part4 and so on.
 Alignment is achieved once a common split point is found in the overlapping area.
 If a common split point is found, the process chunking the previous part stops, eg. part1 chunker stops, part2 chunker keeps going until it aligns with part3 and so on until all split points have been found.
 Once all split points have been determined, the file is opened again (N times) to read, compress and store the chunks.
 While in most cases this process achieves significantly reduced chunking times at the cost of CPU, there are edge cases where chunking is only about as fast as upstream casync (with more CPU usage).
 This is the case if no split points can be found in the data between min and max chunk size as is the case if most or all of the file consists of 0-bytes.
 In this situation, the concurrent chunking processes for each part will not align with each other and a lot of effort is wasted.
 The table below shows how the type of data that is being chunked can influence runtime of each operation. `make` refers to the process of chunking, while `extract` refers to re-assembly of blobs from chunks.

 Command | Mostly/All 0-bytes  | Typical data